amanjain7838/enrichedcareers/README.md

 placementsite
 =============

-A Symfony project created on October 2, 2018, 8:34 pm.
+A symfony project created for job search.
+Backend is handled using doctrine and frontent is handled using symfony.